scaleoutsystems/fedn/README.md

 Explore our other example models, or use them as templates to create your own project.

 ## Distributed deployment

-To deploy the setup across different hosts in a live environment, modify the .env file accordingly for each host/service.
-Reference deployments are coming soon.
+The actual deployment, sizing and tuning of a FEDn network in production depends heavily on the use case (cross-silo, cross-device etc), the size of models and on the available infrastructure.
+To deploy a setup across different hosts in a live environment, create an architecture plan and modify the .env file accordingly for each host/service.
+You also need provide signed certificates for the various services.
+Reference deployment descriptions for representative scenarios and hardware are coming soon.

 ## Commercial support
-Reach out to Scaleout to learn about how FEDn can be customized, configured and deployed to enable production-grade ML-alliances and life-cycle management of the federated models.
+Reach out to Scaleout to learn about how FEDn can be customized, configured and deployed to enable production-grade ML-alliances and alliance life-cycle management and governance for ederated models.

 ## License
 See LICENSE file.